mirochaj/ares/doc/troubleshooting.rst

 --------------------------------
 This is an odd one, known to occur in ``ares.physics.Hydrogen`` when using ``scipy.interpolate.interp1d`` to compute the collisional coupling coefficients for spin-exchange.

 We still aren't sure why this happens -- it cannot always be reproduced, even by two users using the same version of *scipy*.
 A temporary hack is to use linear interpolation, instead of a spline, or to hack off data points at high temperatures in the lookup table.
+To do this, pass ``interp_cc='linear'`` to whatever routines you're running (it will make its way to the ``Hydrogen`` class).
+To set it as a default on your system, have a look at the ''Custom Defaults'' section of :doc:`params`.

 Working on a more satisfying solution...email me if you encounter this problem.